Topological derivative approach for deep neural network architecture adaptation: Numerical experiments

 where subscript $j$ denotes the $j^{th}$ component of $\bu_i$ and $|\bu_i|$ denotes the number of elements in the vector. \cref{comparis_po} shows the error $\text{Err}_j$ plotted for the main adaptation strategies.
 It is quite clear from \cref{comparis_po} that our approach outperforms all other adaptation strategies by a good margin.

 The uncertainty associated with each method is also investigated and the results are provided in \cref{stat_po} where it is clear that our proposed method outperformed all other strategies (details of other methods are provided in \cref{hyper_parameter}).
 Note that the relative error reported is with respect to the test dataset.
 Further, we have also conducted experiments with a larger data set ($S=1500$) and the results are shown in \cref{stat_po}.
 When considering the best relative error achieved, we observe from \cref{stat_po} that the effect of our proposed strategy (I) over other methods decreases as the number of data points increases.
 However, the fully-automated network growing presented in \cref{automated} (Proposed (II)) seems to outperform all the other methods both in the low and high training data regime.
-More theoretical analysis is necessary to characterize our algorithm's performance in low and high data regimes (see the discussion in \cref{conclude} for more details).
+More theoretical analysis is necessary to characterize our algorithm's performance in low and high data regimes (see the discussion in \cref{conclude} for more details). {We hypothesize that the data-dependent initialization of the added layers in our approach plays a key role in guiding the optimization toward good local minima, leading to better generalization.
+Note that the baseline network presented in \cref{stat_po}, although having the same number of layers as Proposed (I), uses randomly initialized parameters leading to poor generalization performance.}

+{Further, a comparison of training times for different algorithms is provided in \cref{stat_po}.
+As shown, our fully automated algorithm, Proposed (II), achieves the best relative error in the shortest computational time.
+Proposed (I) requires more time because each layer is trained for a larger number of epochs (due to the use of a scheduler) compared to Proposed (II).
+The baseline network takes even longer because it trains a larger number of parameters from the start.
+While \cref{stat_po} shows that neural architecture search (NAS) can produce good results, it is the most computationally expensive approach among all the methods.}

+{Since our algorithm and all methods in \cref{stat_po} uses a new activation function $\sigma(x)=\alpha_1 \ \mathrm{Swish(x)}+\alpha_2\ \mathrm{tanh(x)}$, where the coefficients $\alpha_1,\ \alpha_2$ are defined in \cref{activ_2}, it is necessary to examine what happens when popular activations such as $\mathrm{tanh(x)}$ or $\mathrm{ReLU(x)}$ are used instead in the hidden layers.
+We conducted a neural architecture search (NAS) using various activation functions, and the results are shown in \cref{stat_po}.
+As illustrated in \cref{stat_po}, our activation function performs on par with, and in some cases slightly better than, ReLU and tanh.}